aydindemircioglu/yakmoR/README.md

+# yakmoR

-a simple wrapper for the kmeans c++ library yakmo
+yakmoR is a simple wrapper for the K-Means C++ library (see www.tkl.iis.u-tokyo.ac.jp/~ynaga/yakmo/) developed by Naoki Yoshinaga.

+yakmoR implements orthogonal K-Means.
+It can work in several rounds.
+In the first round, a normal K-Means is applied to the data.
-yakmo implements orthogonal k-means (hence its name). in each round the next clustering is done on a subspace orthogonal to the clustercenters of the current clustering.
+In each subsequent round, the next clustering is done on a subspace orthogonal to the centroids of the last clustering.
+This way one produces different views on the data.
-To speed up the whole procedure, Greg Hamerlys faster k-means is utilized.
+To speed up the whole procedure, Greg Hamerlys faster K-Means is utilized.
 Initilization can be done either classically (uniformly random) or by using the K-Means++ scheme.

+# Changelist

+-v0.1.0: Initial release.